-Data Categories County MH Notes Office Response
+Data Categories County MH Office Notes

+Response

 i.
-Total Number Served 6
+Total Number Served 7

-ii. # served ages 14 up to 21 0
+ii. # served ages 14 up to 21 N/A

-iii. # served ages 21 up to 65 6
+iii. # served ages 21 up to 65 7

 iv. # of male individuals served 6

-v. # of female individuals served 0
+v. # of female individuals served 1

-vi. # of non-binary individuals served 0
+vi. # of non-binary individuals served N/A

-vii. # of Non-Hispanic White served 3
+vii. # of Non-Hispanic White served 4

-viii. # of Hispanic and Latino served 1
+viii. # of Hispanic and Latino served 3

-ix. # of Black or African American served 2
+ix. # of Black or African American served N/A

-x. # of Asian served 0
+x. # of Asian served N/A

-xi. # of Native Americans and Alaska Natives served 0

-xii. # of Native Hawaiians and Pacific Islanders served 0

-xiii. # of multiracial (two or more races) individuals served 0

-xiv. # of individuals served who have more than one disability 0

-xv. # of individuals served working part-time (30 hrs. or less 6

-per wk.)

-xvi. # of individuals served working full-time (over 30 hrs. per 0

-wk.)

-xvii. # of individuals served with lowest hourly wage (i.e.: 3 Mobile work crew

-minimum wage) hourly wage varies

-depending on the job

-the individual is

-working, as they have

-county, state, and

-federal contracts.

-xviii. # of individuals served with highest hourly wage 3

-xix. # of individuals served who are receiving employer 0

-offered benefits (i.e., insurance, retirement, paid leave)
+xi. # of Native Americans and Alaska Natives served N/A xii. # of Native Hawaiians and Pacific Islanders served N/A xiii. # of multiracial (two or more races) individuals served N/A xiv. # of individuals served who have more than one disability N/A xv. # of individuals served working part-time (30 hrs. or less per wk.)
+7 xvi. # of individuals served working full-time (over 30 hrs. per wk.)
+N/A xvii. # of individuals served with lowest hourly wage (i.e.: minimum wage) N/A xviii. # of individuals served with highest hourly wage 7 xix. # of individuals served who are receiving employer offered benefits N/A (i.e., insurance, retirement, paid leave)